grascii/grascii/docs/README.rst

 More Options
 ============

-For more options, see :doc:`gsearch`.
+For more options, see `search <https://grascii.readthedocs.io/en/latest/gsearch.html>`_.

 Grascii Dictionary
 ******************